VedanM/CS521-Debunking-Solana/README.md

 We then start the faucet for the validator in the script through `nohup solana-faucet validator-identity-keypair.json` and wait for the validator RPC to be ready (as it sometimes takes time to start up).
 If we timeout here, we know there's an issue with starting the validator RPC.

-The rest of the code in the script is to visualize/check the prior functions were properly setup without errors.
-If there are any, the logs should accurately describe the issue which occurred.
+The rest of the code in the script is to visualize/check that the prior functions were properly set up without errors.
+If there are any, the logs should accurately describe the issue that occurred.

 **`launch_second_validator_wsl.sh`**